 1 | Swap single-use cotton-rounds for cloth cotton rounds or face cloths that can be washed and reused

-Rather than buying cotton rounds that need to be disposed after one use, consider investing in multi-use, washable cloth cotton rounds or specialty face cloths that are intended for makeup removal.
+Rather than buying cotton rounds that need to be disposed of after one use, consider investing in multi-use, washable cloth cotton rounds or specialty face cloths that are intended for makeup removal.

 2 | Swap single-use facial wipes for cleansing oil/milk, face wash, or micellar water